 1) Acts as a direct antioxidant: It protects tissues from oxidative stress because of its ability to scavenge free radicals.

 2) Acts as an indirect antioxidant by preventing the disruption of ion transport and membrane permeability that results from oxidative damage.
 It protects the heart against free radical damage by its ability to stabilize the membranes.

 In 1994, a milestone from the Framingham Heart Study was published, linking reduced potassium and magnesium levels to premature ventricular contractions, a form of arrhythmia that can be quite lethal if not controlled properly.
 The Framingham Heart Study is a giant on-going cohort study that has followed the heart health of thousands of subjects since 1948 in Framingham, Massachusetts.

 A subsequent 3-week study on 232 patients experiencing frequent ventricular premature beats were given 50% more magnesium and potassium than the recommended daily intake.
 A moderate anti-arrhythmic effect was noted.
 This effect was again shown in another 3 week study, and the treatment was even effective in those who were not deficient in magnesium and potassium.
 The treatment was most effective for patients over 50 years of age who had previous CAD or MI.

-Magnesium and potassium supplementation has also been shown to be therapeutic to those with essential hypertension.
-In just 4 weeks, 70 mg of magnesium and 217 mg of potassium per day reduced systolic and diastolic blood pressure by 7.83 and 3.67 mmHg respectively, improved small and large arterial compliance by 12.44% and 45.25% respectively, and decreased systemic vascular resistance by over 10%.
+Magnesium and potassium supplementation has also been shown to be therapeutic to those with unstable blood pressure levels.
+In just 4 weeks, 70 mg of magnesium and 217 mg of potassium per day had beneficial effects on systolic and diastolic blood pressure by 7.83 and 3.67 mmHg respectively, improved small and large arterial compliance by 12.44% and 45.25% respectively, and decreased systemic vascular resistance by over 10%.